sina-mansour/Topological_Cluster_Statistic/example_usage.md

 ---

-## Running Topological Clustering with Python:
+## Running Topological Clustering with Python

 As can be seen in multiple manuscript reporoducing notebooks (e.g. [this one](/home/sina/Documents/Research/Codes/TCS/code/python/notebooks/ipynb/TCS_17_brain_visualizations_single_case_CDT.ipynb)), you can run the topological clustering approach from within python.
 This can particularly be handy if you are aiming to visualize data-driven interpretations, or are trying to interpret results of previous group-level findings using TCS.